yasenstar/learn_graphdb/neo4j/graph_data_modeling/README.md

 Neo4j - as a native graph database - is implemented to traverse relationships quickly.
 In some cases, ikt is more performant to query the graph based upon relationship types, rather than properties in the nodes.

+Relationships are fast to traverse and they do not take up a lot of space in the graph.

 The `apoc.merge.relationship` procedure allows to **dynamically** create relationships in the graph.

 ### Specializing `ACTED_IN` and `DIRECTED` Relationships